city41/neosdconv/README.md

 This tool should successfully convert any commercial game now.
 It should also convert any homebrew ROM, originally homebrew dev was the main purpose of this tool.

+### A note on Cabal

+As of this writing, Cabal does not convert correctly.
+However, this is true of TerraOnion's own NeoBuilder as well.
+So for now, assuming Cabal does something odd the NeoSD isn't expecting.
+As more is learned, I'll update neosdconv accordingly.

 ## How to Use

 You need NodeJS installed, I am using version 8.9.4